bittiez/TotalTracker/README.md

 - The plugin will automatically update your database, all you have to do is install the new jar file!

 **Updating the web portion**
-- Just upload all file **except** the config.php file.
+- Just upload all files **except** the config.php file.
 Unless you have made custom changes, then it's up to you to update it with the new changes.

 # Configuration

 https://github.com/bittiez/TotalTracker/blob/master/src/config.yml

 # To-do
-- Add a search function to the web portion
+- [WEB]Add a search function to the web portion
-- Add pages(Currently only shows top 10) to the web portion
+- [WEB]Add pages(Currently only shows top 10) to the web portion
 - Add distance walked
 - Add fish caught
 - Add buckets filled
+- Add buckets emptied
 - Money earned (Vault)
 - Current money (Vault)
+- Add words said
+- Add tools broken